theovier/athena/README.md

 Feel free to open pull-requests or discuss ideas about the project.

 ## Acknowledgement
-I used the [Quilly-Crawler](https://github.com/Quillraven/Quilly-Crawler) game as reference of how to get started with KTX.
+I used the [Quilly-Crawler](https://github.com/Quillraven/Quilly-Crawler) game as reference on how to get started with KTX.

 ## License
 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/#)